 Knowledge of some of the principles of negotiation will place you in a stronger position as you transition into practice.

 Part of achieving financial wellness involves putting together a team of financial advisors.
 This team may include an accountant, financial planner and insurance broker.
-These professionals, in conjunction with the modules and seminars listed below, will provide you with advice on addressing debt, loan consolidation, RRSP, insurance requirements, tax and accounting issues.
+These professionals, in conjunction with the seminars scheduled on our Events page, will provide you with advice on addressing debt, loan consolidation, RRSP, insurance requirements, tax and accounting issues.